Ken Phelps: Kansas City Royals and Montreal Expos

-Seattle
+Seattle Mariners

-An average defensive player, Phelps was better suited to play with Seattle in the American League, as he could serve as the designated hitter, and the struggling franchise also had plenty of room for advancement.
-Phelps split time in 1983 between Seattle and its Pacific Coast League affiliate in Salt Lake City.
-Again, he hit minor league pitching well (.341 with 24 home runs and 82 RBI in 74 games), but he did not play much in the majors.
-In 1984, he played a bit more for Seattle, hitting 24 home runs in only 290 at-bats.
+An average defensive player, Phelps was better suited to play with the Mariners, as he could serve as the designated hitter, and the struggling franchise also had plenty of room for advancement.
+Phelps split time in 1983 between Seattle and its Pacific Coast League farm club, the Triple-A Salt Lake City Bees.
+Again, he hit minor league pitching well (.341 with 24 home runs and 82 RBI in 74 games), but he did not play much in the majors (.236, seven home runs and 16 RBI in 50 games).

+In 1984, Phelps played in 101 games, batting .241 while hitting 24 home runs and recording 51 RBI in only 290 at-bats.
 Bad luck intervened early that year when a pitch broke his hand in the third game of the season; he had won the regular first base job, and hit two home runs in his first three-game and had five hits in his first ten at-bats.
 The injury resulted in the call-up of first baseman Alvin Davis after just one game in Triple-A, who immediately produced; Davis was named to the American League All-Star team and was the league's Rookie of the Year.